RoboArena/RoboGame/README.md

 # Amina

-- Amina changed the font and adapted it for the new map.
+- changed the font and adapted it for the new map.

 ![](images/new_font.png)